Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     provide shell access.
     ```

 ## General
 - All Git info is locally stored in the `.git` folder (i.e., the _object
+    database_), which makes any Git repository _locally self-contained_.
+For
-    database_).
-For this reason the folder of the local repository can be freely
+    this reason the folder of the local repository can be freely moved in the
-    moved in the personal filesystem, and Git will keep working smoothly.
+    personal filesystem, and Git will keep working smoothly.

 - The `.gitignore` file contains all the filenames to be ignored by Git: they
     won't be staged, committed, or pushed in any case, though being in the local
     repository folder.

 - Monitoring Git:
     ```bash
-    git status   # To show the working tree status git log      # To view the Commit History and hash (of the current branch)
+    git status   # To show the working tree status git diff     # To show line-by-line differences in changed files git log      # To view the Commit History and hash (of the current branch)
     ```

 - There are 3 levels of Git configuration settings:
     - __project__: only available for the current project and stored in the
         `.git/config` file within the project's directory.
 This is the default